Hello, fellow human.

 I am the founder of The Integrated Man Cave, a self-development website and positive community for men who wish to improve all aspects of their lives, and Integrated Man University, an all-encompassing program that helps frustrated, down-and-out Nice Guys become more confident, Integrated Men.

 There’s more, but this is getting kind of long…

 FREQUENTLY ASKED QUESTIONS:

 Omaha?
 That’s in Nebraska, right?

 Yes.
-And, no matter where I go, somebody inevitably asks me this question.
-Omaha is actually a terrific (and highly underrated) city with a lot to offer.
+And no matter where I go, somebody inevitably asks me this question.
+Omaha is actually a wonderful city with a lot to offer, particularly if you want to settle down and raise a family.
 I usually just encourage people to read about it on Wikipedia.

 Why did you start your blog?